crazeapps2018/Simple-Interest-Calulator/README.md

-# flutter_app
+# Simple Interest Calculator in Flutter

-A new Flutter application.
+A new Flutter application that will calculate the simple interest on given inputs

 ## Getting Started